 Air Conditioner Without Window

 If you’re looking to install a window AC unit without a window you might want to look into portable AC units.
 The main problem with these though, is that you have to empty the water out of the water tray every so often.
-A better option would be to install a normal air conditioner without a windows and instead add a drain hose fitted to the sink or other drain in the house.
+A better option would be to install a normal air conditioner that you don’t have to mount on a window and instead add a drain hose fitted to the sink or other drain in the house.
 You can also add a drain or other ventilation system to your home yourself.
 This is especially useful if you don’t have any windows in the room that you wish to install the air conditioning unit.

 Install a Monitored Home Security System